 While a lot of the processors we reviewed offer free swipers, they are not necessary to accept mobile credit card payments.
 Some processors offer hardware-free solutions, and all processors enable you to manually key-in card information if you don't have a swiper.
 However, you should be aware that many processors charge a higher rate for keyed-in transactions.

 Unlike traditional credit card processing, in order to process through your phone, you use a payment gateway.
 Most mobile processors include a gateway with the mobile app.
 All of the processors we reviewed include free apps.
 Some processors' apps include extra features for the tablet versions of their products, including the ability to scan barcodes.

 If overall cost is an important factor in your processing decision, we recommend choosing a processor that does not charge you extra for using its mobile payment gateway.

 Credit Card Readers

 In order to get the best rates for most of the mobile payment companies we reviewed, you need a card reader.
 Most processors we reviewed offer the first basic credit card swiper for free.
-Some, like Amazon Local Register, may have an initial cost and offer a rebate or a processing credit that reimburse you for that cost.
 If you lose the card reader or need to purchase additional units, most processors charge you for every swiper after the first one.
 Costs for basic swipers range from $10 to $60, though EMV-capable card readers often cost more.